EricZinda/Perplexity/docs/pxint/pxint0071WhichParseAndTree.md

     ...
 ~~~

 Below is the modified `respond_to_solutions()` function.
 It no longer generates solutions or error text, instead it requires the caller to pass them in.
-That allows us to centralize the code that does the solver in `interact_once()`.
+That allows us to centralize the code that does the solving into `interact_once()`.
+It also returns the response instead of printing it now.
 The rest of the code is the same:

 ~~~
 def respond_to_solutions(state, mrs, solutions, error_text):